noenomblot/ADA_P3-jekyll/index.md

 Because the attack directly targeted expression and satire, political discourse spills powerfully into both social and humor communities.

-In [Figure 4](#fig-cluster-graph-charlie-hebdo) we can see a visual increase of hyperlinks on the highlighted "paris" and "france" subreddits, though this increase is not much stronger.
+In [Figure ???](#fig-cluster-graph-charlie-hebdo) we can see a visual increase of hyperlinks on the highlighted "paris" and "france" subreddits, though this increase is not much stronger.
 There is also an increase in links from "france" towards arabic country subreddits, many of them are interestingly enough situated in between "paris" and "france".
 It also has to be mentioned, that both "france" and "paris" are mainly french speaking.
 We suppose this will lessen the hyperlinks to and from those subreddits, but this is outside the scope of this project.

 <figure id="fig-cluster-graph-charlie-hebdo">
   <div class="plotly-embed">